mindersec/minder/docs/docs/how-to/setup-alerts.md

 * A Minder account
 * An enrolled Provider (e.g., GitHub) and registered repositories

-## Create a rule types that you want to be alerted on
+## Create a rule type that you want to be alerted on

 The `alert` feature is available for all rule types that have the `alert` section defined in their `<alert-type>.yaml` file.
 Alerts are a core feature of Minder providing you with notifications about the status of your registered